News about the murder of a two (2) year old girl in Blairmore, Alberta made my blood run cold this morning.

-I can assure you, I would have loved to take him up on the offer but it was now even more clear to me, these were the actions of a baby killer struggling with the reality of the new heights he had reached with his uncontrolled violence.
+I can assure you, I would have loved to take him up on the offer but it was now even more clear to me, these were the actions of a baby killer struggling with the reality of the new depths he had reached with his uncontrolled violence.

 Once Younger calmed down his handcuffs were removed and he was provided paper replacement clothing after his outer clothing was seized for forensic examinations.
-It was shortly after this process that Younger looked at me and said “I want to talk to him (Cooke) for a minute.”
+It was shortly after this process Younger looked at me and said “I want to talk to him (Cooke) for a minute.”

 Cooke sat at the table with Younger and they spoke….

 Younger “I’ll let you in on a secret but I don’t want to tell your partner.”